 As for the flesh, clingstone peaches are generally sweet, soft, and juicy while freestone peaches are considered firm, and less juicy and sweet.

 As for the third type, semi-freestone is actually a hybrid of two and a fairly new type of peaches.
 They generally may either start as a clingstone or freestone type but when they ripen, the flesh becomes quite easy to separate from the pit or seed.

 So which one should you use for baking or making preserves?
 Well, many jam makers say all three types of peaches will, more or less, yield the same delectably delicious result when cooked or baked.
 So for the recipe below, it’s fairly safe to say that you can use whichever type of peach you can get your hands on.

-This peach jam recipe was taken from here.
+This peach jam recipe was taken from my grandma.
 I made half a batch, reduced the sugar slightly but the jam is still a tad sweet for my liking.
 But with previous jam-making attempts ended up in the trash because they were all burnt, I’m happy enough with the result.

-Put them on your favorite Italian breads or pastries, or give them to family and friends as yummy gifts.
+Put them on your favorite Italian breads or use it in our peach crostata recipe, or give them to family and friends as yummy gifts.
 Whichever you may decide to do with your peach jams, they sure are easy and fun to make.